Browse FAQs or start your search below.

 Our custom printing experts review each piece of submitted artwork prior to production for obvious concerns associated with placement, bleed, and resolution.
 If we discover any issues with your submitted artwork, we'll contact you immediately with details and suggested actions to avoid delays on your order.

 Bleed is an industry term that refers to the process of extending your design 1/8" (0.125”) past the outline of your label.
 This “bleed zone” is a buffer that ensures your design prints to the edge of the label, even if printer shifting occurs.
 You should fill this section with background colors or imagery only, not critical design elements, as it may not make it onto your label.
 You can turn on bleed guidelines in Maestro Label Designer or see them automatically enabled in the Custom Printed Label tool.

-Click "Learn More" below for further explanation.Was this answer helpful?
-141
+Click "Learn More" below for further explanation or visit our Label Terminology Glossary.

 The term "die cut" is used to describe the process of cutting shapes from paper and other materials.
 This process works a lot like a cookie cutter – we place a die cutter on our machines and run it over uncut label paper.
 The resulting labels have shapes cut into them that correspond to the shape of the die.